Decidability of well quasi-order and atomicity for equivalence relations under embedding orderings: Introduction

 Motivated by these similarities and the desire to gain more understanding into the general behaviour of consecutive orderings, in this paper we take another type of very elementary combinatorial structure, namely equivalence relations.
 Of course, they do not come naturally equipped with a linear order, so to be able to consider consecutive orderings we add one to the signature for our structures.
 In order to fill a somewhat surprising gap in literature, we also consider the (non-consecutive) embedding ordering for equivalence relations.

 Thus we arrive at the topic and content of the present paper: we investigate the collection of all equivalence relations on finite sets under two orderings -- the standard (or non-consecutive) embedding ordering and the consecutive embedding ordering.
+We will consider decidability of the well quasi-order and atomicity problems under each ordering.
+Our first result proves that the collection is well quasi-ordered under the non-consecutive embedding order; therefore, the well quasi-order problem is trivially decidable.
+For the remaining cases, we will find equivalent conditions to well quasi-order or atomicity, and decidability will follow by showing these conditions to be testable.
+The condition for atomicity under the non-consecutive embedding order can be stated now, whereas the conditions for the consecutive embedding order need more introduction and so are not given at this stage.
+Hence our main theorems are:

-We prove that the collection is well quasi-ordered under the non-consecutive embedding ordering (Theorem \ref{thrm wqo standard embedding}).
-Furthermore, we prove that the following problems are decidable: \begin{nitemize} \item the well quasi-order problem for collections defined by finitely many forbidden equivalence relations under the consecutive embedding order (Theorem \ref{thrm decidability wqo cons}); \item The atomicity problem for collections defined by finitely many forbidden equivalence relations under each of the non-consecutive (Theorem \ref{decidability atomicity non cons}) and consecutive embedding orders (Theorem \ref{thrm decidability atomicity cons}). \end{nitemize}
+\begin{nitemize} \item The collection of equivalence relations under the non-consecutive embedding order is well quasi-ordered (Theorem \ref{thrm wqo standard embedding}); \item A collection defined by finitely many forbidden equivalence relations under the non-consecutive embedding order is atomic if and only if, for each forbidden equivalence relation, all of its classes have the same size (Theorem \ref{thrm atomicity non cons}); in particular, the atomicity problem is decidable for such collections (Theorem \ref{decidability atomicity non cons}); \item The well quasi-order problem is decidable for collections defined by finitely many forbidden equivalence relations under the consecutive embedding order (Theorems \ref{thrm wqo cdn cons}, \ref{thrm decidability wqo cons}); \item The atomicity problem is decidable for collections defined by finitely many forbidden equivalence relations under the consecutive embedding order (Theorems \ref{thrm atomicity cons}, \ref{thrm decidability atomicity cons}). \end{nitemize}

 The paper is organised as follows.
 We begin by giving some necessary preliminary results and notation in Section \ref{section prelims}.
 Following this we look at wqo and atomicity for equivalence relations under the non-consecutive embedding order.
 In Section \ref{section wqo noncons} we show that the poset of finite equivalence relations under the non-consecutive embedding order is wqo (Theorem \ref{thrm wqo standard embedding}).
 Then in Section \ref{section atomicity noncons} we answer the atomicity problem for the poset of equivalence relations under the non-consecutive embedding order (Theorem \ref{decidability atomicity non cons}).